artynova/hexdummy/README.md

 the forge-fabric-mixin 1.19.2 template from [Architectury templates](https://github.com/architectury/architectury-templates), a few helpful bits from [Hex Gloop](https://github.com/SamsTheNerd/HexGloop)'s setup, and some custom improvements thrown in.

+## Before you use this
+This repository is deprecated and is not going to be updated.
+I am grateful that it was a part of the Hex Casting addon template history, but now there are better options.
+This might still be useful if you are just experimenting with Hex Casting addon development, but if you are looking to start and subsequently release a full-fledged addon, I **highly** recommend using [this awesome fork](https://github.com/FallingColors/hexdummy) instead.
+It is more customizable due to a sophisticated templating tool, and it and supports the new version of addon web documentation generation.
+Regards to [object Object](https://github.com/object-Object) as the main developer of the fork!

 ## How to get started?